santoso-wijaya/pensieve/collections/_posts/2024-03-15-alacritty.md

 have been impressing me a lot lately.
 The prompt app [Starship](https://starship.rs) and NeoVim GUI NeoVide come to mind.

-I discovered Alacritty on my search for an alternative--preferably x-platform-- terminal emulator, as I kept bumping against Mac OS' default Terminal.app's limitations and rough edges.
+I discovered Alacritty on my search for an alternative---preferably cross-platform---terminal emulator, as I kept bumping against Mac OS' default Terminal.app's limitations and rough edges.

 What drew me the most to Alacritty is its configurability and customization options, especially as they can be expressed in developer-friendly `.toml` file